tanya101/rsschool-cv/cv.md

 ## **About myself**

-Hi, I'm Tanya, and that is my third start of this course.
+Hi, I'm Tanya, and this is my third start of this course.
 Previously I tried Stage#1 and Stage#0, but hadn't finished either.
 This time I am going to complete at least Stage#1, cause finally I have more free time and definately more motivation.

 ## **Code example**